Short Barreled Rifles/SBR

 Once upon a time, there was a firearms enthusiast.
 He shopped at Fighting Sheep Dog.
 He purchased several firearms over the years, both at FSD and at other stores.
 The customer was a law-abiding citizen in good health and was loved by all who knew him.

 The customer decided to purchase an AR pistol and convert it to a short barreled rifle.
 FSD sold him a gun trust and helped him file to obtain his SBR paperwork from the ATF.
 The customer paid the $200 tax stamp.
 FSD engraved his firearm.
-The customer waited patiently and eventually, the ATF granted his wish for a suppressor.
+The customer waited patiently and eventually, the ATF granted his wish for an SOT stamp.
 FSD called the customer to come pick up his SBR.

 Suddenly and unexpectedly, the customer passed away.